AnonymousTester/evosuite/README.md

 The folder ```replication_package``` contains:
 1. The list of Java static methods that can be used to compare LIPS and MOSA (file "subjects.txt")
-2. The JAR files for the methods under test
+2. The JAR files containing the methods under test